roangelo.net

 Is there nothing in the mind that was not first in the senses?

-And how does Kant know that all knowledge begins in sense perception, because that proposition is not itself a sense perception, and even if it were possible to reason (for it is not obvious) to that proposition, the principle of contradiction is neither perceived nor reasoned to.
+Does Kant know that all knowledge begins in sense perception, because that proposition is not itself a sense perception, and even if it were possible to reason (for it is not obvious) to that proposition, the principle of contradiction is neither perceived nor reasoned to.

 The theory of abstract general ideas